axbycc/LiveSplat/README.md

 LiveSplat should be considered alpha quality.
 I do not have the resources to test the installation on many different machines, so let me know if the application does not run on yours (assuming your machine meets the requirements).

-I've decided to keep LiveSplat closed source in order to explore potential business opportunitie.
+I've decided to keep LiveSplat closed source in order to explore potential business opportunities.
 If you are a business wanting to license/integrate this technology, please email mark@axby.cc.

 I hope you have fun with LiveSplat!